 Convertio is a great tool for converting all types of image files.
 Simply upload the original image from your computer, select the new format you want and wait for the conversion.
 When it’s done (typically just a few seconds), download the new file.
 The free version of Convertio allows 10 minutes of conversion time per day.

 Supported files: AI, CDR.
 EPS, SVG, DXF and many more.

 Convertio also converts audio, video, documents and fonts, and allows multiple file conversions at once.

 Online Convert is another massive free file conversion website.
-You can convert to multiple file types, including SVG and DXF.
+You can convert to multiple file types, including SVG.
 This is also a very handy site to convert audio, video and document files.